Form preview

 3. 3.

-Before starting, gather the necessary information including the tenant's full name, rental unit address, amount of rent owed, and the proposed termination date.
+Collect all necessary information, including the tenant's full name, the rental unit's address, the total rent owed, and the specified termination date before filling out the form.

 4. 4.